The Min-Entropy of Classical-Quantum Combs for Measurement-Based Applications: Analysing Classically Driven Blind Quantum Computation

-In this subsection, we extend the blindness analysis to the situation where the client and server engage in multiple rounds of the protocol, for example, in order to collect measurement statistics of the output.
-It is not clear that the protocol does indeed stay secure in this case (multi-round security was not treated in the original work \cite{mantri2017flow}).
+Many quantum algorithms produce the correct output with high, but non-unit, probability.
+In some cases, it may be necessary to collect measurement statistics of the outputs of the algorithm, for example when estimating eigenvalues to finite precision in quantum phase estimation \cite{kitaev1995quantum,nielsen_chuang_2010}.
+If such an algorithm was to be performed in a BQC context, many runs of the protocol would be required.
+We now extend the blindness analysis to such a situation, where the client and server engage in multiple rounds of the protocol.
+Prior to this work, no knowledge of the security of the protocol under multiple rounds was known as such a case was not treated in the original work \cite{mantri2017flow}.
 As an extension of \Cref{thm:single_shot_entropy} above, we demonstrate that the min-entropy is bounded away from zero for all rounds.

 We use similar assumptions to \Cref{thm:single_shot_entropy}, namely that $P(g|O)$ and $P(\boldsymbol{r})$ are uniform, however we make a slightly weaker assumption on $P(\boldsymbol{\alpha}, O)$: we take $P(\boldsymbol{\alpha}, O) = \frac{P(O)}{|\mathcal{A}|^{n}}$ for $P(O)$ an arbitrary distribution over the output sets.
 Furthermore, we make the additional assumptions that the gflow and one-time pads are chosen independently for each round, allowing the multi-round protocol to be represented as